 The purpose of the audit is to determine if the field and data entry procedures prescribed in the guidelines are being implemented correctly.
-All the cooperators and the data analysis facility are scheduled for a visit once a year by quality assurance personnel.
-In practice, each cooperating state or province was audited once in 2 years.
-A memorandum report documenting observed deficiencies is prepared and copies sent to the appropriate state or province coordinator and the national coordinator.
+In practice, each District field crew will be audited once in 3 years.
 During the audit, the field crews are solicited for opinions on improving the field work.